 It is recommended that you set automatic updates of Windows at regular intervals e.g. once a week.

-A complete guide to keeping you software up to date is available at this link.
+Complete guides to keeping you software up to date is available at the following links:

 File/Disk Maintenance